Kaderde/teched2025-msad/exercises/ex1/README.md

 # Exercise 1 - Broken Access Control

 ## 📖 1.
 Explanation :
 Broken Access Control  is the most critical web application security risk, according to the [OWASP Top 10 2021 list](https://owasp.org/Top10/).
 It occurs when an application fails to enforce proper authorization, allowing users to access or modify resources they are not permitted to.
 When access control is broken, threat actors can act outside of their intended permissions.
+When access control is broken, threat actors can act outside of their intended permissions.
 This can manifest in several ways:

 - **Horizontal Privilege Escalation:** A threat actor gains access to another user's data or resources (e.g., User A viewing User B's private information).
 - **Vertical Privilege Escalation:** A threat actor with standard user privileges gains access to administrative functions.
 - **Insecure Direct Object References (IDOR):** An application uses a user-supplied identifier to access a resource directly, without checking if the user is authorized to access that specific resource.

 In the "Incident Management" application used by a support team.
-The business rules are:
+The business rules are :
-1. Users with the `support` role can view all incidents to have context.
+- Support users can view all incidents (for context).
-2.  `Support` user can only **modify** an incident that is explicitly **assigned to them**.
-3. Only users with the `admin` role can **close** incidents marked with **High** urgency.

-**Objective:** identify, exploit, and fix critical privilege escalation vulnerabilities in a Node.js-based SAP CAP application.
+- Support users can only modify incidents assigned to them.
+- Only admin users can close high-urgency incidents.

+### Exercise 1.1 - Horizontal Privilege Escalation
+occurs when a user gains access to resources belonging to another user at the same privilege level.
+In our incident management system, this means a support user could potentially modify incidents assigned to other support users, violating the business rule that support users can only modify incidents explicitly assigned to them.

-## 🚨 2.
+### 🚨 2.
 Vulnerable Code Analysis :

 **File**: `srv/services.cds`
 ```cds